wp-plugins/visitor-maps/readme.txt

 [Contact Mike Challis](http://www.642weather.com/weather/contact_us.php)

 = Does this work on WPMU or BuddyPress? =
 Yes, If you use WPMU or BuddyPress you can have multiple blogs with individual visitor maps on each one.
 On WPMU you would install it in `plugins`, not `mu-plugins`.
-Then each blog owner can have his own settings.
+Do not the plugin activate site wide, then each blog owner can have his own visitor map settings and dashboard view.

 = Is this plugin available in other languages? =